 - dispose of tissues, paper towel, etc, into closed bins immediately after use

 - if at work, do not hot-desk or share keyboards and mice.
 If you do need to share equipment, this should be wiped down with disposable disinfectant wipes

-- Stay at home if unwell, even with mild symptoms such as headaches and slight running nose
+- If you are an essential worker, stay at home if unwell, even with mild symptoms such as headaches and a slight running nose

 - Raise any concerns with your elected HSR and/or your union